Ashley Alexandra Dupré: Music career

 Dupré began singing professionally when Jerry Cooper, a musician she was living with, heard her singing the Aretha Franklin version of the song "Respect" in the shower.
 "She had this huge voice for such a little girl," Cooper told MTV, "and so I just kind of went in and said, 'Hey, come upstairs when you're done with this, and let's work on some songs.'"
 According to Dupré, she then toured and recorded with Cooper's band, networking with people in the music industry.
 In 2005, she formed a company named Pasche New York, an entertainment business intended to promote her music career.

 In the summer of 2006, she made an appearance in a music video for the song "Pop Off", performed by rapper Mysterious.

 Shortly after The New York Times published their profile of Dupré, her single "Move Ya Body" set a record for how fast it commanded the top price on the music-download site AmieStreet.com, reaching the site's maximum of US$0.98 per download in five hours.
 Another single, "What We Want", was played more than 3 million times on the Internet after the scandal erupted.
 While some speculated that she may have earned as much as US$300,000–1.4 million from download sales of her singles on Amie Street, others estimated her earnings at as low as US$13,720.
 Dupré's music came to be featured in mash up YouTube videos, blending her tracks with those of established artists.

-Dupré reportedly is now being represented by music manager Jerry Blair, who formerly worked for Mariah Carey, but has not yet signed a deal with a record company.

 Television career

 On July 7, 2008, E! reported that Dupré was engaged in talks about a proposed reality show with Handprint Entertainment, the same firm that managed the reality television careers of Nicole Richie and Pamela Anderson, and that she was considering a move from New York to Los Angeles.
 One of the concepts reportedly being considered was a dating program similar to A Shot at Love with Tila Tequila.
 Dupré will reportedly be working with the production company Reveille Productions (responsible for the TV shows The Office and The Biggest Loser) to create a reality dating show based on the theme that everyone has skeletons in their closet.

 Dupré appeared on 20/20 on Friday, November 21, 2008, where she was interviewed by Diane Sawyer about her feelings about being an "escort," and the emotional effect it had upon her when the encounter with Spitzer was made public.

 On July 10, 2011, VH1 premiered Famous Food, a reality series featuring seven celebrities.
-Dupré came in third; first and second were given a partnership stake in the Lemon Basket.
+Dupré came in third; first and second were given a partnership stake in the show's restaurant.

+Personal life

+In 2013, Dupré married New Jersey construction magnate Thomas "TJ" Earle, the father of social media influencer Alix Earle.